DevExpress/testcafe/docs/articles/documentation/extending-testcafe/custom-reporter/helper-methods.md

 ### wordWrap

-Breaks and wraps a string into a new line if its length exceeds the maximum allowed length.
+Breaks and wraps a string to a new line if its length exceeds the maximum allowed length.

 ```text
 wordWrap (str, indentVal, width) → String